 Some Cbus members have income protection cover as part of their terms and conditions of employment or a personal policy.

-If you're not already covered, you may want to consider Income Continuance insurance to fill the gap.
+If you're not already covered, you may want to consider Accident and Sickness Insurance to fill the gap.

 Cbus has negotiated 24/7 access to cost-competitive insurance cover for loss of income through accident or illness in the event you are unable to work.

-The cost of income continuance cover through the Income Continuance Portfolio can't be deducted from your Cbus member account, as it’s paid directly by you to the insurer.
+The cost of income continuance cover through the Accident and Sickness Insurance can't be deducted from your Cbus member account, as it’s paid directly by you to the insurer.
 However, you may be able to claim this as a personal income tax deduction.